 - Commercial annuities

 Single vs. Married: Different Situations When Applying for Medicaid

 Medicaid applicants that are single face a much harder road in becoming Medicaid eligible in New Jersey.
 The State has strict requirements for eligibility that forces many to spend down a significant portion of their assets to become eligible unless you know the secrets to protecting those assets.

-Some single individuals seek to gift assets to trusted friends outside the family in an attempt to qualify for Medicaid.
-This typically occurs when the individual is diagnosed with Alzheimer’s, a stroke or another major illness and knows they will need long term care very soon.
+Some single individuals seek to gift assets to trusted friends outside the family to qualify for Medicaid.
+This typically occurs when the individual is diagnosed with Alzheimer’s, a stroke or another major illness and knows they will need long-term care very soon.
 Unfortunately, federal law provides that the “look-back period” is now five years, extended from what used to be only three years.
-This means that when applying for Medicaid, the State is allowed to look back at your finances from up to five years prior.
+This means that when applying for Medicaid, the State can look back at your finances from up to five years prior.
 If you have gifted assets within this period, these gifts still count against you for Medicaid qualification purposes.

 If your spouse or a parent(s) is single and in crisis, I can still save a significant $ amount of your assets if you act immediately.
 Yes, you read me correctly.
 I can save your divorced or widowed parent, sibling, friend or the neighbors down the street a significant amount of $$$ under many, not all but many circumstances.
 Isn’t it worth a call or email to meet with me to see what can be done?